simonsobs/PSpipe/project/ACT_DR6/dust.rst

 Estimating the dust using Planck 353 GHZ
 **************************

-for this you would need the window to be pre-computed, use the ones computed during the AxP run, so that they contain at 12 arcmin source mask.
+For this, you would need the window to be pre-computed.
+Use the ones computed during the AxP run, so that they contain a 12 arcminute source mask.

 .. code:: shell